There are many styles of tai chi chuan including, Yang, Wu, Chen, Sun, Hao, Cheng Man-Ching, to name but a few:

 Beginners Class, Larkfield Neighborhood Centre, Inglefield St, G42 7AY

-The Tai Chi class at DAISY STREET (Wednesday 1.30pm) and LARKFIELD CENTRE (Thursday 1.30pm) are health oriented, facilitating gentle exercise and encouraging relaxed, synchronized movement.
+The Tai Chi class at LARKFIELD CENTRE (Thursday 1.30pm) is health oriented, facilitating gentle exercise and encouraging relaxed, synchronized movement.
 The curriculum includes Qigong, Hand Form, and basic Push Hands.

 There is a more complete and practical approach covering all five aspects of Tai Chi,